alisaifee/coredis/docs/source/compatibility.rst

 GEOPOS
 ******

-Returns longitude and latitude of members of a geospatial index
+Returns the longitude and latitude of members from a geospatial index.

 - Documentation: `GEOPOS <https://redis.io/commands/geopos>`_
 - Implementation: :meth:`~coredis.Redis.geopos`